i need to buy electric eel for my project to produce electricity from it pradeep

 Want to buy sliver dollar fish male and female. david

-The Albino Cory is a pseudo-albino variety that was developed in the trade from the darker-bodied Peppered CoryCorydorus paleatus.
-It is a pinkish white in color with bright red eyes. it can make sounds with its pectoral fins and uses a clicking sound during courtship and for communication.
+The Albino Paleatus Cory is a pseudo-albino variety that was developed in the trade from the darker-bodied Peppered CoryCorydorus paleatus.
+It is a pinkish white in color with bright red eyes.
+It is very similar in appearance to the Albino Aeneus Cory, which was developed from the Bronze Corydoras Corydoras aeneus, however this variety tends to have a more orangish body.

 The Corydorus are members of the Callichthyidae family of catfish.
 They have sharp spines in the dorsal, pectoral and adipose fins that contain a mild poison used to ward off fish that may harm them.
 The overall appearance has an armored look which gives them the common name "Armored Catfish."
 Although there are over 180 species of Corydoras, only about 50 are available to the hobby and about 10 are bred commercially.